-School programs are provided to Tazewell County school-aged children.
-Programs are provided during the school day, after school at a school building or because youth attend a high school in Tazewell County.
+School education and leadership programs are provided to Tazewell County school-aged children at participating schools.
+Programs are provided during the school day or on-site during the after school hours.

 Looking Good, Feeling Good is a maturation program designed to fit the needs of children in grades 4 or 5.
 Our one lesson program focuses on hygiene and maturation.
 To accompany the maturation lesson we use the video “Just Around the Corner.”
 Students are given a packet of information and have the opportunity to ask questions.
 Boys and girls will be separated during these classes, and will be taught by same-sex instructors (if available) from the health department.
 For more information or to schedule a presentation, contact Kerri Viets at 309-929-0302.